NexusPHP/tachycardia/README.md

 Tachycardia supports these parameters:

-- **timeLimit** - Time limit in seconds to be enforced for all tests.
+- **time-limit** - Time limit in seconds to be enforced for all tests.
 All tests exceeding this amount will be considered as slow. ***Default: 1.00***
-- **reportable** - Number of slow tests to be displayed in the console report.
+- **report-count** - Number of slow tests to be displayed in the console report.
 This is ignored on Github Actions report. ***Default: 10***
 - **precision** - Degree of precision of the decimals of the test's consumed time and allotted time limit. ***Default: 4***
+- **format** - The format of the renderer for the console.
+Could be any of:
+    - **list** - Displays the report in list format
-- **tabulate** - Boolean flag whether the console report should be displayed in a tabular format or just displayed as plain. ***Default: false***
+    - **table** - Displays the report in tabular format
-- **collectBare** - Boolean flag whether collected times should be free of the hook methods' times.
-Turning this on requires using the `Expeditable` trait or extending the `ExpeditableTestCase` class. ***Default: false***
+    - **github** - Displays the report in Github Actions format.
+This format is enabled by default when running in Github Actions.

 To use the extension with its default configuration options, you can simply add the following into your `phpunit.xml.dist` or `phpunit.xml` file.